catamphetamine/javascript-time-ago/README.md

 The `past` and `future` can be defined by any of: `zero`, `one`, `two`, `few`, `many` and `other`.
 For more info on which is which read the [official Unicode CLDR documentation](http://cldr.unicode.org/index/cldr-spec/plural-rules).
 [Unicode CLDR](http://cldr.unicode.org/) (Common Locale Data Repository) is an industry standard and is basically a collection of formatting rules for all locales (date, time, currency, measurement units, numbers, etc).

-One can also pass raw Unicode CLDR locale data `.json` files (found in [the CLDR repository](https://github.com/unicode-cldr/cldr-dates-full/blob/master/main/)) which will be automatically converted to the format described above by this library.
+One can also pass raw Unicode CLDR locale data `.json` files (found in [CLDR repository](https://github.com/unicode-cldr/cldr-dates-full/blob/master/main/)) which will be automatically converted by this library to the format described above.

 [Example CLDR data for en-US-POSIX locale](https://github.com/unicode-cldr/cldr-dates-full/blob/master/main/en-US-POSIX/dateFields.json)